Code Of Business Conduct

 Code of Ethics for Senior Financial Officers

-A. – Revlon has only authorized specified employees to respond to inquiries and speak with the press, in this case the Company's Executive Vice President and Chief Financial Officer or its Senior Vice President, Treasurer and Investor Relations.
+A. – Revlon has only authorized specified employees to respond to inquiries and speak with the press, in this case the Company's Chief Complaince Officer, Executive Vice President and Chief Financial Officer or its Vice President, Chief Accounting Officer, Corporate Controller, Treasurer and Investor Relations.
 If the press contacts you about such financial matters, you must refer the inquiry immediately to either of these officers.
 If the press request had been about our products instead of financial matters, you would refer them to Company'sVice President of Public Relations.

 This Section specifically applies to the Company's Chief Executive Officer; Chief Financial Officer; Chief Accounting Officer; Vice President, Internal Audit; Treasurer and Corporate Controller and any person performing similar functions (the Company's "Senior Financial Officers").
 While we expect honest and ethical conduct in all aspects of Company business from all employees, we expect the highest possible standards from our Senior Financial Officers.
 Senior Financial Officers must set an example for other employees to foster a culture of transparency, integrity and honesty.
 Compliance with this Code of Ethics for Senior Financial Officers ("Code of Ethics") is a condition to continued employment for Senior Financial Officers and any violations will be dealt with severely.